my post “Keith Speaks”, I threw out some raw materials on

 Garcia on September 16th at the Keystone Korner, commencing

-rehearsals with the Dead no later than eleven days later
+rehearsals with the Dead no later than eleven days later, and hitting the

 road for an album promotional tour with live radio broadcasts in every city?!?